-One doesn't have to be a genius to forecast that the sorry socio-economic situation in Venezuela, inherited after 14 years of Hugo Chavez's government and made worse in a little over a year with Nicolas Maduro, was creating a conflict ready to erupt, particularly when the huge income from "black gold", which up until 3 or 4 years ago sustained the fantasy of "oil socialism", stopped.
+One doesn't have to be a genius to forecast that the sorry socioeconomic situation in Venezuela, inherited after 14 years of Hugo Chavez's government and made worse in a little over a year with Nicolas Maduro, was creating a conflict ready to erupt, particularly when the huge income from "black gold", which up until 3 or 4 years ago sustained the fantasy of "oil socialism", stopped.
 The income is still abundant, but the waste, the incompetence, the corruption and the greed of those who rule are still greater.
-Between the narco-generales and other predators in uniform, highly placed bureaucrats who run the gamut from avid greed to nothingness, the boli-bourgeoisie, the bolichicos1 and other beneficiaries of CADIVI2, the fat slice of the castro-bourgeoisie3, the Cuban government and its advisers in the field ready to cheat, or the agents of those transnational corporations that have got such juicy benefits in their dealings with the "Bolivarian Revolution", the pot should have burst soonner rather than later, with the people watching this shameful government and at the same time suffering the worst insecurity, lack of goods, public service crisis and the world's highest rate of inflation.
+Between the narcogenerales and other predators in uniform, highly placed bureaucrats who run the gamut from avid greed to nothingness, the boli-bourgeoisie, the bolichicos and other beneficiaries of CADIVI, the fat slice of the castro-bourgeoisie, the Cuban government and its advisers in the field ready to cheat, or the agents of those transnational corporations that have got such juicy benefits in their dealings with the "Bolivarian Revolution", the pot should have burst soonner rather than later, with the people watching this shameful government and at the same time suffering the worst insecurity, lack of goods, public service crisis and the world's highest rate of inflation.

 Only the official propaganda in its shamelessness, plus the blindness -paid for or quasi-religious - of the authoritarian Left always ready to kneel in front of the Beloved Leader du jour, have been able to see in this sorry spectacle the machinations of a certain imperialism they don't like (while other sorts are presented as "friendly").
 According to this absurd tale, from 1999 till today, Venezuela's economy has been managed within a brilliant strategy of building socialism, immediate attention to the needs of the poor, honesty in funds management and massive, active and vigilant social participation thanks to the institutions of "popular power" and "social control".
-Things being so, if something is temporarily wrong it is because of some coup conspiracy by the Yankees or their local servants, since in essence things have never been better and the future along this road is really promising.
+Things being so, if something is temporarily wrong it is because of some coup conspiracy by the Yankees or their local servants, since

-6 Head of the main -and almost sole- large private industrial consortium of local property operating in Venezuela today.
+&lt;sup>6 Head of the main -and almost sole- large private industrial consortium of local property operating in Venezuela today.

-1 Group of young capitalists that have been favored by corrupt dealings with the State.
+$^{\rm 1}$ Group of young capitalists that have been favored by corrupt dealings with the State.

-State organization in charge of regulating dollars and euros, since in Venezuela there is official control of the foreign exchange.
+&lt;sup>2 State organization in charge of regulating dollars and euros, since in Venezuela there is official control of the foreign exchange.

-3 Name given to the capitalist class emerging in Cuba in the current process from state capitalism to private enterprise capitalism.
+&lt;sup>3 Name given to the capitalist class emerging in Cuba in the current process from state capitalism to private enterprise capitalism.